jimmylevell/crowd-overview/CrowdManager/readme.md

 ## Production
 The application is deployed on a Docker Swarm cluster.
 The docker-compose file is located in the root directory of the project.

-The deployment is done using GitHub Actions.
+The build and deployment is done using GitHub Actions.

 The database will be hosted on a MongoDB cluster within the cloud.